 Ethnographic work in Naco is of much more recent vintage, starting as an extension of the archaeological project in 1991 and continuing throughout the 1995 and 1996 field seasons.
 Anthropology is traditionally linked to the study of "native" cultures, coherent groups of people whose shared languages and customs distinguish them from other members of the nation-state in which they reside.
 Though some contemporary Naco residents today are probably descendants of those people encountered by Cortes and Diaz, they acknowledge no such connection.
 Today's occupants of the Naco and lower Cacaulapa valleys are participants in a localized version of Honduran culture, partaking to varying degrees in the national political and economic system and speaking Spanish.
 These are just the sorts of folks who anthropologists used to assiduously ignore because they had lost their "nativeness."
 That shortsightedness is currently changing as we come to realize that all citizens have their stories to tell about life within a nation.
-Student projects conducted as part on the Kenyon-Honduras program are the first systematic ethnographic studies pursued in Naco and are contributing significantly to expanding our understanding of late 20th century Honduran life (seeResearch Projects for a sample of topics pursued to date).
+Student projects conducted as part on the Kenyon-Honduras program are the first systematic ethnographic studies pursued in Naco and are contributing significantly to expanding our understanding of late 20th century Honduran life.

 The following is a sample of materials you can consult to learn more about the Naco investigations and archaeological research in southeastern Mesoamerica generally.
 Please contact us if you want additional suggestions for further readings.